csalmeida/ruby-fundamentals/README.md

 In the first iteration, `memo` does not have a value and takes the first item of the enumerable instead.

-On subsequent iterations it does `memo + number`, which results on the sum of all the items in this case (15).
+On subsequent iterations it does `memo + number`, which eventually results on the sum of all the items in this case (15).

 Here's a breakdown of the operation: